shijie-wu/neural-transducer/example/transformer/README.md

 # Applying the Transformer to Character-level Transduction

-Shijie Wu, Ryan Cotterell, and Mans Hulden. [*Applying the Transformer to Character-level Transduction*](https://arxiv.org/abs/2005.10213). arXiv.
-2020.
+Shijie Wu, Ryan Cotterell, and Mans Hulden. [*Applying the Transformer to Character-level Transduction*](https://arxiv.org/abs/2005.10213).
+EACL.
+2021.

 ## Experiments